 As MBA programs move toward PowerPoint presentations, creative essays and essays without word limits, the Tuck School of Business at Dartmouth College sticks to its tried and true approach: three 500-word essays, one of which is a classic career statement, while the others ask candidates to reflect on individual experiences.
 Given the more straightforward nature of these prompts, Tuck applicants will likely take comfort in knowing for certain that they have provided what the school wants—they have not missed the point of the questions or veered too far afield.
 Tuck in some ways allows candidates to more easily showcase their stories in a direct manner, and this means the school will be better able to compare candidates one-to-one—though applicants are hardly “apples to apples” in nature.

 Please respond fully but concisely to the following essay questions.
-Compose each of your answers offline in separate document files and upload them individually in the appropriate spaces.
+There are no right or wrong answers.
 We encourage applicants to limit the length of their responses to 500 words for each essay.
-There are no right or wrong answers.
 Please double-space your responses.

-For a thorough exploration of Tuck’s academic program/merits, defining characteristics, crucial statistics, social life, academic environment and more, please check out the mbaMission Insider’s Guide to the Tuck School of Business at Dartmouth.
+For a thorough exploration of Dartmouth Tuck’s academic program, merits, defining characteristics, crucial statistics, social life, academic environment and more, please check out the mbaMission Insider’s Guide to the Tuck School of Business.

 3. Describe a circumstance in your life in which you faced adversity, failure, or setback.
 What actions did you take as a result and what did you learn from this experience?